This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Anita and I recently grabbed lunch at one of my favorite Indianapolis food trucks, Scratch Truck.
+My wife and I recently grabbed lunch at one of my favorite Indianapolis food trucks, Scratch Truck.
 For a side, we opted for the poutine, a first for both of us.
 I’ve seen poutine hundreds of times on TV food shows, but never had the opportunity to try it until then, and boy, did we ever absolutely love it.
 French fried potatoes, topped with cheese curds (oh my!) and gravy.
 Really, what could be better?
+Poutine always looked decadent on TV.
+It’s even more decadent in person!

 If you don’t have cheese curds where you live, you can substitute block (not shredded) mozzarella that has been torn or chopped into small pieces.

-- 2 pounds French fries, deep-fried and drained
+- 2 pounds French fries deep-fried and drained (if frozen, cooked per package instructions)

-- Garnish, optional (I used sliced green onions, but chopped parsley, fresh sage, thyme, etc are also great)
+- garnishes optional.
+I used sliced green onions, but chopped parsley, fresh sage, thyme, etc are also great.

 - Layer fries on a serving platter.